iconify/iconify/packages/react/readme.md

 All icons are available as ES modules for modern bundler and as CommonJS modules for outdated bundlers.
 ES modules use format `@iconify-icons/{prefix}`, CommonJS modules use `@iconify/icons-{prefix}`.

-For more details, see "Offline icon packages" section below.
+For more details, see [icon packages documentation](https://docs.iconify.design/sources/npm/).

 ## Inline icon